Joel Krosnick: Life and career

 Krosnick was born in 1941 in New Haven, Connecticut, to a family of enthusiastic amateur musicians—his mother was a pianist, his father a violinist/doctor.
-There was so much recorded and live chamber music in his home that by the time Joel was 12 years old, he had played most of the Classical and Romantic piano trio literature with his mother and (now professional) violinist brother, Aaron.
+There was so much recorded and live chamber music in his home that by the time Joel was 12 years old, he had played most of the Classical and Romantic piano trio literature with his mother and (later professional) violinist brother, Aaron.
 By 17, he had read much of the standard quartet repertory with his family and friends.

 Attending Columbia University, Krosnick became involved with composers and new music, eventually becoming a founding member of The Group for Contemporary Music.
 The connection with the music of his time became a lifelong passion for Krosnick and led to premieres and performances of works by such composers as Roger Sessions, Elliott Carter, Charles Wuorinen, Ralph Shapey, Richard Wernick, Stefan Wolpe, Perry Goldstein, Milton Babbitt, Paul Zonn, Donald Martino, Stanley Walden, and Morton Subotnick.